ahmedgaafer/axis-flights/README.md

 ## Design

-To preview the mock design of the project please go [HERE](https://excalidraw.com/#json=1khKUGkPXCCThRYMDYCfg,jUzNpKJuQGPWHkkKyfryQw)
+- To preview the mock design of the project please go [HERE](https://excalidraw.com/#json=1khKUGkPXCCThRYMDYCfg,jUzNpKJuQGPWHkkKyfryQw)

+- The website will switch dark and light theme automatically based on system preferences.

 ## examples for my self remove in final version